 Should Parents Wait?

-Yes, the bottom line is that parents should wait for the proper diagnosis from a licensed orthodontist such as Dr. Smith before making any decisions.
+Yes, the bottom line is that parents should wait for the proper diagnosis from a licensed orthodontist such as Dr. Sutter before making any decisions.
 Orthodontics is an expensive and long-drawn process, and you want to be sure that getting them would be in the best interest of your child.